 Calisthenics, cooking, travelling, interior design and gardening.
 Does Netflixing on the couch with Twisties count? 😅

-BBQ by the water with friends/family on a sunny day with an ice cold beer in hand. 🍺
+BBQ by the water with friends and family with an ice cold beer in hand. 🍺

 I’d be a builder or an architect, or maybe both?

 Design Lab, Udemy, Springboard, Udacity (I’m an affiliate for some of these courses, which means that I like them and at no additional cost to you, I may make a small commission if you purchase via my link).